Skip to main content

 • For some of our more intrusive investigative powers we come under the inspection remit of the Investigative Powers Commissioner.
 They inspect us annually to ensure we are exercising these powers appropriately, including making the right judgments as to risk.

-• As Accounting Officer, to Commissioner is directly accountable to the DSIT Permanent Secretary for financial stewardship of the ICO and is subject to a range of Government spending controls.
+• As Accounting Officer, the Commissioner is directly accountable to the DSIT Permanent Secretary for financial stewardship of the ICO and is subject to a range of Government spending controls.
+During the current vacancy in the office of Commissioner, Paul Arnold has been designated Temporary Acting Accounting Officer by DSIT.

 • The funding model for the ICO is determined by legislation (agreed by Parliament) and the level of fees and charges that the ICO can levy is agreed by the Secretary of State for DSIT.

 • The Commissioner has appointed a Senior Independent Director (SID), whose role leverages the collective contribution of the ICO’s Non-Executive Directors (NEDs) as part of the ICO’s unitary Board arrangements, facilitating their role in bringing effective support, scrutiny and challenge to the Executive whilst respecting the ultimate statutory authority and accountability held by the Information Commissioner as a Corporation Sole.
-The duties of the SID include conducting an annual appraisal for the Commissioner, serving as an intermediary for the other NEDs to support them in challenging and contributing effectively, providing support and guidance in the event of concerns about the performance of the Commissioner, building and maintaining a relationship with DSIT, and being the main point of the contact for the succession process for the Commissioner’s role.
+The duties of the SID include conducting an annual appraisal for the Commissioner, serving as an intermediary for the other NEDs to support them in challenging and contributing effectively, providing support and guidance in the event of concerns about the performance of the Commissioner, building and maintaining a relationship with DSIT, and being the main point of contact for the succession process for the Commissioner’s role.
+During any vacancy in the office of Commissioner, these arrangements operate in line with the Scheme of Delegations and agreed governance arrangements.

-• There is an Audit and Risk Committee, which comprises two non-executive directors and an independent member.
-The Commissioner attends these meetings as required, including attending when the Committee reviews the ICO’s annual report, prior to publication.
-The Committee supports the Commissioner and Management Board in their role in respect of the effectiveness of the ICO’s risk management system and procedures and its internal controls, by reviewing the comprehensiveness and reliability of assurances on governance, risk management, the control environment and the integrity of financial statements and the annual report.
-These meetings are also attended by Internal Auditors (provided by a third-party firm) and External Auditors (provided by the NAO) to ensure that there is strong scrutiny of this role.
+• There is an Audit and Risk Committee, which comprises two Non-Executive Directors and an independent member.
+The Commissioner normally attends these meetings as required, including attending when the Committee reviews the ICO’s annual report, prior to publication.
+During any vacancy in the office of Commissioner, attendance arrangements operate in line with the Scheme of Delegations and agreed governance arrangements.
+The Committee supports the Accounting Officer and Management Board in their role in respect of the effectiveness of the ICO’s risk management system and procedures and its internal controls, by reviewing the comprehensiveness and reliability of assurances on governance, risk management, the control environment and the integrity of financial statements and the annual report.
+These meetings are also attended by Internal Auditors, provided by a third-party firm, and External Auditors, provided by the NAO, to ensure that there is strong scrutiny of this role.

 • In addition to attending Audit and Risk Committee meetings, the externally appointed internal auditors conduct a full internal audit programme over a rolling annual programme.
 This programme is agreed annually by the Audit and Risk Committee.